-Medical coding and billing continue to be in strong demand as the healthcare industry extends its historic growth.
+Medical coding continue to be in strong demand as the healthcare industry extends its historic growth.
 Now may be the perfect time to begin your career as a medical coder.

 As the backbone of the healthcare system, medical coding and billing make modern healthcare possible by connecting service providers with insurers to ensure fast processing.